STILL LIFE: NOT A PRETTY PICTURE - Abortion & Stillborn foals

 Streptococcus; mainly Strep. zooepidemicus: in this case the placenta becomes infected (placentitis).
 The placenta becomes thickened at the site of infection and when it becomes widespread, or chronic, it will starve the foetus and result in abortion usually at 3-6 months of age.
 The placenta will be grey and thickened in large patches and may also have patches of healthy placenta.

 (Photo Right: A 4 month aborted foetus found in the paddock with the mare still standing over the site.
 The placenta of this abortion was as described here.
-Notice the umbilical cord has seperated from the placenta.
+Notice the umbilical cord has separated from the placenta.
 We had to manually remove the placenta from the mare's uterus as it was still partially adhered to the uterine wall.
 This is not unusual with abortion)

 Escherichia coli (E coli): is most common in the second half of gestation and will result in placentitis and foetal disease.
 The Chorion will appear an unhealthy, discoloured red /brown colour.